ACMH YouTube ACMH LinkedIn ACMH Facebook ACMH Instagram ACMH Tiktok ACMH Twitter

 • ACMH Parent Line: (888) ACMH-KID (226-4543) | [email protected]

-• Try: “Can you tell me what’s on your mind?”
+• Try: “Can you tell me more about what’s going on?”

 • Avoid: “You’ll get over it.”